There are lots of beautiful and easily accessible waterfalls near Vancouver

 2. Brandywine Falls

 If you are heading up to Whistler, plan to make a pit stop here along the way.
 Once you stop and see them, you’ll be shocked that you drove right by so many times.
-Traffic on the Sea to Sky can get crazy.
+Traffic on the Sea to Sky is often extremely busy.
+Why sit in traffic when you can enjoy this view?
 This spot makes an ideal stop for you to stretch your legs if you’ve been sitting in the car for too long.

 These trails are not maintained in the winter months.
 As always, dress appropriately and check current conditions before heading out.